-When the instrument is kept still, after it is introduced into the brain, the action of the muscles of voluntary motion often ceases; its merely being in contact with the parts of the brain which excite these muscles, not being sufficient to call them into action.
-As the muscles of voluntary motion feel the impressions made on a very small part of the brain only, in proportion as this part is small, the impression must be great to affect them ; but the heart, which is influenced through all parts of it, though not very powerfully through any one, feels all the impressions made on this organ, provided they are made on a sufficiently extensive portion of it; thus, within certain limits, as long as the instrument remains in the brain, its stimulant effect on the heart continues.
+When the instrument is kept still after it is introduced into the brain, the action of the muscles of voluntary motion often ceases; its merely being in contact with the parts of the brain which excite these muscles, not being sufficient to call them into action.
+As the muscles of voluntary motion feel the impressions made on a very small part of the brain only, in proportion as this part is small, the impression must be great to affect them; but of it, though not very powerfully through any one, feels all the impressions made on this organ, provided they are made on a sufficiently extensive portion of it; thus, within certain limits, as long as the instrument remains in the brain, its stimulant effect on the heart continues.